Mayo Clinic Care Network Content

 Compare diabetes medications

-Here's an at-a-glance comparison of common diabetes medications.
-More medications are available depending on your needs and situation.
-Ask your doctor about your options and the pros and cons of each.
+Below is a list of common diabetes medications.
+Other medications are available too.
+Ask your health care provider about your choices and the pros and cons of each.

 Meglitinides